ARTIST OF THE WEEK

 Key Stage 3 Overview

-The emphasis in Year 7 is to introduce students to the fundamentals of all the 6 specialisms.
+The emphasis in Year 7 is to introduce students to the fundamentals of all six specialisms.

 Year 7 Topics

-Drawing: Mark-making, qualities of marks with Line, Texture, Tone.
+Drawing: Mark-making, qualities of marks with Line, Texture, and Tone.
 Art History Context.

 Elements and Principles: Elements Introduction - Line, Texture, Form, Shape, Colour, Value, Space & Composition.

 Fine Art: Sculpture, Constructing and modelling using clay and cardboard.
-Art historic context.
+Art historical context.

 Photography: Sun prints, Positive and negative shapes.